Eronmmer/graphql-hello-world/readme.md

 - A `!` indicates that a field cannot be null.
 - graphql will cast any value passed to what it expects as specified in the type definitions.
 - `Query` is for stuff you can read.
 Think of `GET` in rest apis.
 A `Mutation` on the other hand acts like a PUT, POST & DELETE requests.
+- Resolvers can also be asynchronous & return promises